-Consideration shou progressively ald be given to age, g more intensive rade, developmental d first, followed consequences. level, prior offenses, course of action and intentionality, and Offenses identified by state suspension code LEVEL 1 Classroom and Support Responses (e.g., written apology, talk with school counselor, detention) LEVEL 2 Classroom, Support, In-school Removal Responses (e.g., community service, peer mediation, temporary removal from class) LEVEL 3 Support, Removal, Administrative Responses (e.g., restorative practices, in-school intervention, in- school suspension) LEVEL 4 Support and Out-of- School Removal Responses (e.g., restorative practices, mentoring programs, short-term suspension) LEVEL 5 Support, Out-of- School Removal, Referral Responses (e.g., long-term suspension, extended suspension, expulsion, refer to alternative ed.)
-LEVEL 5A OFFE NSE 1 , 2, 3 , Firearms (301) 1 (Expulsion Required) Possession of a firearm as defined in 18 U.S.C. §921.
+Offenses identified by the state suspension code LEVEL 1 Classroom and Support Responses (e.g., written apology, talk with school counselor, detention) LEVEL 2 Classroom, Support, In-school Removal Responses (e.g., community service, peer mediation, temporary removal from class) Responses (e.g., LEVEL 4 Support and Out-of-School Removal Responses (e.g., restorative practices, mentoring programs, short-term suspension) Responses (e.g., long-term suspension, extended suspension, LEVEL 5A OFFE NSE 1 .
+2. 3 Firearms (301) 1 (Expulsion Required) Possession of a firearm as defined in 18 U.S.C. §921.
 Examples include handguns, rifles, shotguns (loaded or unloaded, operable or inoperable), and bombs.

-1 For all Level 5A offenses, a report will be made immediately to a law enforcement officer and to the responsible law enforcement agency to request an investigation, as appropriate.
+For all Level 5A offenses, a report will be made immediately to a law enforcement officer and to the responsible law enforcement agency to request an investigation, as appropriate.
 A report will also be made by letter, including a copy to the Department of Juvenile Services.
-Other offenses may be reported by the school administration dependent on the nature of the offense and incident.
+Other offenses may be reported by the school administration depending on the nature of the offense and incident.